Driving through the scenic Monarch Pass in Colorado

-Monarch Pass is a high mountain pass at an elevation of 3.448m (11,312ft) above the sea level, located in the Rocky Mountains of south-central Colorado in the United States.
+Monarch Pass is a high mountain pass at an elevation of 3.448m (11,312ft) above the sea level, located on the boundary of Gunnison and Chaffee counties, in the U.S. state of Colorado.

 How long is the road to Monarch Pass?

 The road to the summit is totally paved.
 It’s called U.S. Highway 50.
 It can be traversed by all vehicles under most conditions; however, 7% grades exist.
 The pass road is 95.43km (59.3 miles) long, running west-east from the City of Gunnison (in Gunnison County) to Poncha Springs (in Chaffee County).
 The road over the summit was finished in the late 1930’s.
 A minor gravel road at the summit climbs up to Monarch Ridge South, at 3.634m (11,922ft) above the sea level.
 Access is right off the pass, where there is a large parking lot.

 The road is not easy, with turns, steep parts, no shoulders and fatal drop offs.
 If you are not accustomed to mountain driving or curves, altitude, or drop-offs make you nervous, plan to travel early in the day before traffic builds up.
 The grade is intense for ascent and descent so use lower gears.
 Normal passenger vehicles should not have an issue.
 Be bear aware.

 The drive is pretty steep.
 Starting from Maysville, the ascent is 16.8km (10.43 miles) long.
 Over this distance, the elevation gain is 915 meters.
 The average percentage is 5.4 %.
 Ramps for runaway trucks are located about halfway down both the eastern and western sides of the pass.